Ed Bastian: Delta Air Lines

-Bastian left Delta in 2005 to become senior vice president and chief financial officer at Acuity Brands.
-Six months later, at the request of then-Delta CEO Gerald Grinstein, he returned to the airline to serve as chief financial officer.
+Bastian returned to Delta in July 2005 to serve as chief financial officer at the request of then Delta CEO Gerald Grinstein.
 In 2007, he was appointed to president, a position he held until assuming the role of CEO in May 2016.
-His transition to CEO was the first time Delta had chosen a chief executive officer from within the company since 1987.
+His move to CEO was the first time Delta had chosen a chief executive officer from within the company since 1987.